-This Medigap plan maximizes coverage by including your Part A and B deductibles, skilled nursing facility coinsurance, medical services received while in a foreign country and up to 120 days of care in a mental health hospital each year.
+- This Medigap plan maximizes coverage by including your Part A and B deductibles, skilled nursing facility coinsurance, medical services received while in a foreign country, and up to 120 days of care in a mental health hospital each year.

 Can I Use My Massachusetts Medicare Supplement Plan In Other States?

-The ability to use your health insurance in any state is one of the main benefits of Medicare Supplement plans.
+Using your health insurance in any state is one of the main benefits of Medicare Supplement plans.
 You are never restricted to a network, so you can see any medical provider accepting Medicare as payment.
 Your Original Medicare will pay their portion of the bill first.
 Your Medicare Supplement plan in Massachusetts is designed to pick up the remaining out-of-pocket expenses.

 How Do I Apply For a Medicare Supplement Plan in Massachusetts?

-While you’re reading reviews and preparing to select your Medigap plan, you may want to check out these resources.
+While reading reviews and preparing to select your Medigap plan, you may want to check out these resources.
 They may help you save a little money.

 - Massachusetts SHINE – free counseling and helpful resources for anyone trying to understand the Medicare system in MA

-- Mass Legal Help – learn about programs that can make healthcare more affordable for seniors and disabled Massachusetts residents
+- Mass Legal Help – learn about programs that can make healthcare more affordable for seniors and disabled Massachusetts residents.

 - Extra Help – a nationwide program that serves as a low-income subsidy for prescription medication coverage